zaiboo/angular2website/README.txt

+## This is a simple Angular 2 Website with Bootstrap Jumbotron page header and pages Routing functionality.

-# These are the project files for the project and section they are featured in
+## These are the project files for the project and section they are featured in

-# Install the dependencies
+## Install the dependencies

 	npm install

-# Start the application
+## Start the application

 	npm start

+Thats it!
+Enjoy.